MrCee/tailscale-headless-macos/README.md

 This will:

 - install or relink Tailscale
 - install LaunchDaemon
 - start `tailscaled`
-- configure `/etc/resolver`
+- configure DNS resolvers
-- optionally run `tailscale up`
+- optionally authenticate the node

+---

 ### 4. Verify